jonathan-willits/OFS/README.md

 ## WIP
 ```
-1. Mapping service: currently not updating to frontend;
+1. Mapping service: completed but currently not updating to frontend;
    Code can be found in map.jsp, map.js
 ```